MScholtes/PSVirtualDesktop/README.md

 The parameter values are auto detected and can change places.
 If parameter desktop is not supplied, the current desktop is used.
 ### Pin-Window -Hwnd hwnd
 Pin window whose window handle is given to all desktops.
+### Pin-ActiveWindow
+Pin active window to all desktops.
 ### Unpin-Window -Hwnd hwnd
 Unpin window whose window handle is given to all desktops.
+### Unpin-ActiveWindow
+Unpin active window from all desktops.
 ### Test-WindowPinned -Hwnd hwnd
 Checks whether a window whose window handle is given is pinned to all desktops.
 Returns boolean.
 ### Pin-Application -Hwnd hwnd